AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ### Additional Text Field

 In cases where some, but not every, user may want to provide additional information (such as Building or Room Number as part of an address) an additional field may be paired with the initial text field.
-In these cases, if it is ‘reasonably clear’ what this additional field is for, a label may not be necessary for the additional field.
+In these cases, if it is 'reasonably clear' what this additional field is for, a label may not be necessary for the additional field.
 However, as a rule each form element should have a label.

 ![](../../_images/pattern-library/add_field.png)

 ### "Re-sizable" Text Field

-It may be advantageous to allow the text area to be ‘stretched’ by the user to accommodate the amount of data input.
-This is most useful when the amount of data or character-count is unlimited and/or the amount of text to be entered large or unpredictable (‘comments’ for instance).
+It may be advantageous to allow the text area to be 'stretched' by the user to accommodate the amount of data input.
+This is most useful when the amount of data or character-count is unlimited and/or the amount of text to be entered large or unpredictable ('comments' for instance).
 When presenting this a re-sizable area to the user it is crucial to include the "grabber" icon in the lower-right corner of the field to indicate this functionality to the user.

 ![](../../_images/pattern-library/resize_field.png)